 Potential Induced Degradation (PID)

-Potential Induced Degradation is a common issue that can significantly impair the performance of solar panels.
-This solar panel defect occurs when there is a high voltage potential difference between the solar cells and the panel's frame, glass, or mounting system.
+Potential Induced Degradation is a common solar panel defect that can significantly impair the performance of solar panels.
+This solar panel damage occurs when there is a high voltage potential difference between the solar cells and the panel's frame, glass, or mounting system.
 This voltage discrepancy can lead to the degradation of the solar cells, resulting in decreased energy output and overall efficiency, making PID one of the common solar panel problems that developers and installers need to be aware of.

 To effectively identify PID, it is crucial to monitor the solar panel's performance regularly.
 Look for signs of decreased efficiency, which may manifest as a rapid decline in energy production or a notable drop in performance, especially under high humidity and high-temperature conditions.
 These symptoms can indicate the onset of PID, prompting further investigation.